Limit Order Books: Challenges of Studying LOBs

-Under some assumptions on $\boldsymbol{X}$,\footnote{Most commonly, it is assumed that $\boldsymbol{X}$ is a fractional Brownian motion (i.e., a self-similar process with stationary Gaussian increments \cite{Beran:1994statistics, Robinson:2003time}).} there are several estimators of $H$ that are unbiased in the limit of infinite sample size $k$ \cite{Taqqu:1995estimators}, and that are more robust against noise in the underlying time series than is estimation of the $\alpha$.
-However, the performance of such estimators on empirical data, which is finite in size and may not conform to these assumptions, varies considerably. \textcite{Rea:2009estimators} reviewed both the asymptotic properties and finite-sample performance of several Hurst-exponent estimators.
-Different estimators are more common in different disciplines, although such choices tend to be for historical reasons, rather than based on performance.
-Some of the most commonly-used estimators are:
+Under some assumptions,\footnote{Most commonly, that $\boldsymbol{X}$ is a fractional Brownian motion, i.e., a self-similar process with Gaussian increments \citep{Beran:1994statistics, Robinson:2003time}.} there are several asymptotically unbiased estimators of $H$ that are more robust to noise in $\boldsymbol{X}$ than is direct estimation of $\alpha$ from the autocorrelation function \citep{Taqqu:1995estimators}.
+However, the performance of such estimators on empirical data, which might not conform to these assumptions, varies considerably \citep{Rea:2009estimators, Xu:2005quantifying}.
+Different disciplines tend to favour different estimators, although the choices are often based on historical reasons, not performance.
+Some of the most commonly used are: